publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptB/ch311/schI/m__us_usc_t49_s31106.md

 >         “(4)  __Use of funds__  __.—__

 >         A State may use funds from a grant under this subsection only for the expanded deployment of commercial vehicle information systems and networks.
+Funds may also be used for planning activities, including the development or updating of program or top level design plans.

 >     “(e)  __Eligibility__  __.—__